reflux/refluxjs/README.md

 ## License

 This project is licensed under [BSD 3-Clause License](http://opensource.org/licenses/BSD-3-Clause).
 Copyright (c) 2014, Mikael Brassman.

-For more information [read the LICENSE.md file](LICENSE.md).
+For more information about the license for this particular project [read the LICENSE.md file](LICENSE.md).